-Of course we don't all walk around with a hair and makeup team, surrounded by professional beauty lighting, looking our ultimate best at every moment.
-But isn't it nice to have a few images, reflecting how we would look on our most ideal day?
+Of course we don’t all walk around with a hair and makeup team, surrounded by professional beauty lighting, looking our ultimate best at every moment.
+But isn’t it nice to have a few images, reflecting how we would look on our most ideal day in the most ideal light?
 Ideal is a subjective term.
-Ideal for some might mean keeping it as natural as possible—getting rid of a few blemishes, stray hairs and maybe enhancing the lighting a little.
-For others, ideal means showing off flawless skin, more dramatic eye makeup, a new background and stylizing the look for a print ad.
-In any case, it's all about calling attention to good features and minimizing anything potentially unflattering.
+Ideal for some might mean keeping it as natural as possible—getting rid of a few blemishes, stray hairs and maybe enhancing the light a little.
+For others, ideal means showing off flawless skin, more dramatic eye makeup, a new background and stylizing the look for a print campaign.
+Ideal is the goal, whether it’s images of people, places or things.
+In any case, it’s about knowing when to enhance and when to diminish, to fulfill the desired creative vision.

 That’s why I exist.
 I live to dodge and burn.
 Whether it involves some simple contouring and light enhancement or high-end, pixel level detail, I’m there.
 Nothing excites me more than to see a Photoshop histogram stretch from one end of the chart to the other in all it’s dynamic glory.
 Retouching is my passion, but I pride myself on knowing when to stop.
 I work in an organized and non-destructive manner, so I can always go back and dial it up or down.

-Before becoming a retoucher I spent years as a New York based art director working at some of the top advertising agencies, creating broadcast and print for a diverse array of clients including American Express, UPS, Canon, and Labatt Breweries.
-This, along with a love for painting and sculpture, enrich my vision as a retoucher.
+What sets me apart from other retouchers is my background which includes many years as a NYC art director at some of the top advertising agencies, creating print and broadcast for clients like American Express, UPS, Canon, Labatt Breweries and World Wildlife Fund.
+Having been an art director, my retouching and problem solving are distinctively elevated by the same discerning, creative eye.
+This, along with a love for painting and sculpture, enrich my artistic vision as a retoucher.
 Understanding how light shapes a subject, allows play within a range from subtle and natural, to striking and dramatic, while still maintaining realism.

 I’ve worked with many photographers and retouchers and have a great understanding and respect for what’s involved in the creation of great images.
 My goal is to be a “go-to retoucher”, so photographers can do more of what they love; like spend more time shooting.
 Helping creatives attain their vision to get the most out of an image—that’s my joy.
 Call me an idealist.